** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 SQRT(144)

 POW ()- A function that calculates the result of a number raised to a power.
-Returns the value of the first operand (before the comma) being raised to the power of the second operand (after the comma).
+It returns the value of the first operand (before the comma) being raised to the power of the second operand (after the comma).

 POW(NumberFieldA, 2)